kamilazdybal/kamilazdybal.github.io/index.md

 ### **Hi, I'm Kamila, welcome to my personal website!**

-Hi, I'm Kamila Zdybał.
-In April 2023, I completed my Ph.D. at Université libre de Bruxelles where I was supervised by Prof. Alessandro Parente and co-supervised by Prof. James C. Sutherland.
-My Ph.D. work has just been awarded the [**18th ERCOFTAC da Vinci prize**](https://www.ercoftac.org/about/ercoftac-da-vinci-competition/18th-da-vinci-2023/)!
-Previously, I was a research student at The von Karman Institute for Fluid Dynamics, supervised by Prof. Miguel A. Mendez.
-In February 2024, I will be starting my next scientific journey as a postdoctoral researcher at Empa, a Swiss Federal Laboratory for Materials Science and Technology 🇨🇭!

-In my research, I develop tools and algorithms that help **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.
+I'm a postdoctoral researcher in the Computational Engineering lab at Empa, a Swiss Federal Laboratory for Materials Science and Technology 🇨🇭.
+In my research, I combine machine learning and data-driven modeling with fluid dynamics.
+I develop tools and algorithms that help **understand high-dimensional datasets** and **model high-dimensional systems** with computational efficiency.

 This website is a collection of tutorials, articles, coding projects, and study notes that are the product of most of my passions that I have for life, the universe, and everything else.
 Many of the materials gathered here are related to my research work, and I have hopes that by sharing them, you might find pursuing science fascinating!
 Some of my research interests (which typically spice the materials you will find here) are: dimensionality reduction, reduced-order modeling, low-dimensional manifold methods, fluid dynamics, reacting flows, and multicomponent mass transport.
 I have a dream that the PDFs will now enrich your journey through learning and experimenting!